SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 <!-- At GA, add these role capabilities to the "Role Capabilities" article. -->

-### STIX/TAXII 2.0 collector
+### Ingest threat intelligence indicators

-To use threat intelligence indicators, you must first install and configure the [STIX/TAXII 2.0 collector](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/).
-This collector helps correlate data from logs to threat intelligence indicators. <!-- Add the link to the collector once it is available. -->
+To search logs that contain correlations to threat intelligence indicators, you must first ingest the indicators.
+You can ingest indicators using:
+* **The Threat Intelligence tab**.
+See [Add indicators in the Threat Intelligence tab](#add-indicators-in-the-threat-intelligence-tab).
+* **The API**.
+See the [threatIntelIngest](https://api.sumologic.com/docs/#tag/threatIntelIngest) API resource for upload APIs.
+* **Collectors**.
+You can install the following collectors to ingest indicators (see [Cloud-to-Cloud Integration Framework Sources](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/)):
+   * STIX/TAXII 2.0
+   * STIX/TAXII 2.1

 ## Threat Intelligence tab